carbon-language/carbon-lang/docs/design/generics/goals.md

 should provide mechanisms to allow one type to implement two interfaces that accidentally use the same name for different things, and for functions to use interfaces with name conflicts together on a single type.
-Contrast this with Swift, where a type can only supply one associated type of a given name and one function of a given name and signature even implementing multiple protocols.
+Contrast this with Swift, where a type can only supply one associated type of a given name even when implementing multiple protocols.
+Similarly a function in Swift with a given name and signature can only have a single implementation for a type.

 Note this is possible since [interfaces are nominal](#interfaces-are-nominal).
 The place where types specify that they implement an interface is also the